rocstory/BookByBook/DesignPatternsHeadFirst/README.md

 ## Chapter 02 - Observer
 Defines a one to many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+- Subjects and Observers are loosely coupled
+- Pulling data from Subject to Observers is the more "correct" approach